pvaladares/42cursus-01-Born2BeRoot/README.md

 >
 > - This user has to belong to the `user42` and `sudo` groups.

-* Add the user to sudo `sudo adduser pvaladar sudo`
+* Add the user to sudo `adduser pvaladar sudo`
+* Reboot with `reboot` and then login again after `sudo -v` to force cached credentials (will confirm that sudo is working)
 * Create the group `sudo addgroup user42`
-* Add the user to user42 `sudo adduser pvaladar user42`
+* Add the user to the group `adduser pvaladar user42`
 * Verify if the user is correctly added to the groups: `getent group sudo` and `getent group user42` *Note: Another way would be to use the following command: `usermod -aG sudo pvaladar`*